| 2024 |

 Symonds IM, 'Establishing an outpatient hysteroscopy service', Current Obstetrics and Gynaecology, 9 158-162 (1999)

-Hysteroscopic examination of the endometrium can be carried out as an outpatient procedure with no loss in diagnostic accuracy and at considerably lower cost than when done as a d... [more]
+Hysteroscopic examination of the endometrium can be carried out as an outpatient procedure with no loss in diagnostic accuracy and at considerably lower cost than when ... [more]

 Hysteroscopic examination of the endometrium can be carried out as an outpatient procedure with no loss in diagnostic accuracy and at considerably lower cost than when done as a day-case.
 Cervical dilation is required in less than 20% of cases and only one-third of patients require local anaesthetic.
 Over 90% of women find the procedure acceptable and report minimal discomfort.
 Approximately 50% of women will have some abnormality identified at hysteroscopy of whom 1-2% will have endometrial malignancy.
 Twenty per cent of patients require subsequent hysteroscopic surgery under general anaesthetic, mostly for the removal of benign lesions.
 The initial capital investment required to establish a new service is small when compared to the long-term savings on the cost per patient procedure.